 I like to discuss and debate and converse with people...
 But with the immediacy of the Internet, peoples knee jerk reactions are to name call or to act as if they're experts on what is right and wrong.

 I don't know why I'm trying to get so deep.
 I've been doing that a lot lately.
 I'd rather just be funny, but I dislike most things.
 For the most part, people just want to laugh, so they can forget about how much they dislike most things.

 But people that try to put a lid on comedy are only making comedians push back harder.
-Jokes will always be made about rape, cancer, AIDS, incest, school shootings, etc. etc. etc. Because that is the purpose of humor in our existence.
+Jokes will always be made about rape, cancer, AIDS, incest, school shootings, etc. etc. etc. Because that is the purpose of humor in our existence, to get through the sad stuff.
 Life would be too hard to take everything serious, people need to laugh, that's why it feels so good and is "the best medicine."

 My acting teacher told me a story.
 Her friend had a baby and it only had it's thumb and pinkie, and they were both sticking out.
-The father held this thing in his arms and said, "Well at least he can pick his nose and his ear at the same time."
+The father held his child in his arms and said, "Well at least he can pick his nose and his ear at the same time."
 That was their way of dealing with this misfortune.

-So lighten up you nasty bloggers, look at someone you think is inappropriate and accept that they're a human being that exists and move on with your life.
+So lighten up you easily offended folk, look at someone you think is inappropriate and accept that they're a human being that exists and move on with your life.

-Or write them a displeasing letter and shoot it back up ya motha's cunt when you jump back in there.
+Or write them a displeasing letter and shoot it back up ya mother's cunt when you jump back in there.
 I'm sure they'll find it there.

 I'll write about movies/TV/Actors/Writers/Comedians that I like.
 Why I think they are so good and how they changed my life.
 Stuff that I don't like is not worth my time writing about.
 Because their are so many amazing entertainers that make me laugh and help me dislike everything so much.